heyayush/faas-ts-crud/README.md

 Solution 2-
 use netlify-lambda with webpack-node-externals to output a single js file and then use netlify dev to bundle that along with node modules as a zip

+## S3

+When you create a presigned URL for your object, you must provide your security credentials, specify a bucket name, an object key, specify the HTTP method (GET to download the object) and expiration date and time.
+The presigned URLs are valid only for the specified duration.

+### using presigned url to access the files

+FE will make a req to get signed urls lambda function will return those signed urls FE will make a `PUT` req to upload file with that signed url FE sends the file id to back-end for receiving that file

+### Image optimization on S3 buckets.

+If an image is uploaded then a lambda function is automatically triggered which will compress that image.